LCC-CIT/CS123-CourseMaterials/CS123_Syllabus_8wk.md

 - Office software such as [MS Office](http://www.microsoftstore.com/store/msusa/en_US/cat/All-Office/categoryID.69403900?icid=Office_365_subnav_22092015_All_Office&s_kwcid=AL!4249!3!82552207853!e!!g!!microsoft office&WT.mc_id=pointitsem+Google+Adwords+5+-+Office+15+Suites&ef_id=UsDFgAAAAHy-iVuM:20160104142119:s), [OpenOffice.org](http://download.openoffice.org/) or [GoogleDocs](https://www.google.com/accounts/ServiceLogin?service=writely&passive=1209600&continue=http://docs.google.com/&followup=http://docs.google.com/&ltmpl=homepage).
 - [Discord](https://discord.com/) for class communication and collaboration with your team.
   - Sign up for a free account, if you don't already have one.
-  - Accept my invitation to the [ItAI Discord server](https://discord.com/invite/EpC4cGfG) (yes, click on the link).
+  - Accept my invitation to the [Intro to AI Discord server](https://discord.com/invite/EpC4cGfG) (yes, click on the link).
   - You can install the Discord app on any computer, phone or tablet; or use it through a web browser.